QuinnCG/BCL/README.md

 A compiler for "Basic Command Language".

 Basic Command Language is a personel experiment for generating IL code.
 It's not feature complete and provides terrible error messages.
+It was initially made in one afternoon; though there may be some fixes here and there.

 BCL Example
 ```bcl